flutter/website/src/get-started/fwe/user-input.md

 ### Click or tap (Buttons)
 Let a user prompt action in a UI by clicking or tapping.

-The following are Material 3 button types.
-Functionally they are similar, but styled differently:
+The following Material 3 button types are functionally similar, but are styled differently:

 * [ElevatedButton][]: A button with some depth.
 Use elevated buttons to add dimension to otherwise mostly flat layouts.
 * [FilledButton][]: A filled button that should be used for important, final actions that complete a flow, like Save, Join now, or Confirm.